 Is It Effective on All Teeth?

 It depends on the person.
 Not everyone achieves the same extent of whiteness.
 The fact is, each tooth of a person has its own maximum whiteness.
-You cannot make it whiter than its limit.
+You cannot make whiter than its limit.
 In general, teeth become opaque when whitened.
 The translucent ones get better result.
 The peroxide in the bleach can reach the innermost layer of your tooth, including the enamel (outer layer) and dentin (middle layer) of course.

 Is Age a Factor?

 This is not a factor.
-But bleaching or teeth whitening is best advised for people aged 10 and above.
-Children don’t normally have to resort to whitening because their teeth are generally white unless there is color-changing trauma and other similar cases of discoloration.
+But bleaching or teeth whitening is best advised for people aging 10 and above.
+Children don’t normally have to resort to whitening because their teeth are generally white, unless there is color-changing trauma and other similar cases of discoloration.
 The only advantage that younger people have is that their teeth are less sensitive than those of adults.
 Overall, whitening is effective regardless of one’s age.

 Professional Treatment vs At-Home Bleaching

 If you want better results without risking your teeth or gums, professional treatment is the best option.
 The supervision of a dentist is highly important, whether you do the treatment in the dental office or at home.
-Using over-the-counter bleaching treatment may be inexpensive, but without proper supervision, it may lead to dental damage, gum irritation, and other risks.
-Going to the dentist is more practical, safer, quicker, and reliable.
+Using over-the-counter bleaching treatment may be inexpensive, but without proper supervision, it may lead to dental damage, gum irritation and other risks.
+Going to the dentist is more practical, safer, quicker and reliable.
 You can opt for a laser whitening, which can be a bit costly but worth it.
-This kind of treatment can last up to five years if regulated properly and if you just follow the advice of your dental professional.
+This kind of treatment can last up to five years, if regulated properly and if you just follow the advice of your dental professional.

 If you have further concerns about teeth whitening, you better visit a reliable Teeth Whitening Dentist in Arizona.
 Just visit East Valley Dental Professional and we will find the best solutions to your teeth whitening problems or any other dental issues for that matter.
 We are always happy to bring you back your pearly white smile.